-Although this post should only include MonetizeMore’s 14 best ad networks for publishers, we can’t help but quickly mention a few more ad providers that didn’t quite make the cut, but is still worth testing in 2018 because of the value that they brought to our publishers in 2017.
+Although this post should only include MonetizeMore’s 10+ best ad networks for publishers, we wanted to quickly mention a few more ad providers that didn’t quite make the cut.
+These networks are still worth testing in 2020 because of the value that they brought to our publishers in previous years.

 How MonetizeMore Can Help

-- At MonetizeMore, we help publishers get more revenue from their existing ad inventory.
+- At MonetizeMore, we help publishers realize their ad revenue potential.

-- We’re a leading Google Publishing Partner and have a suite of publisher monetization solutions that help our clients hit their revenue targets and solve their ad operations headaches.
+- We’re a leading Google Publishing Partner and have a suite of our own publisher monetization solutions that help our clients hit their revenue targets and solve their ad operations headaches.

-While the above list includes the best performing ad networks within our large publisher portfolio, there are hundreds more.
+While the above list includes the best performing ad networks within our large publisher portfolio, there are many more.
 Some are very specialized that only perform well in particular verticals.
-Each site is a completely different story in terms of the ad networks that perform the best so customization is key!
+Each site is a completely different story in terms of the ad networks that perform the best, so customization is key!

-If you’d like to get a customized list of ad networks for your site and vertical, book your free consultation today!
+If you’d like to get a customized list of ad networks for your site and vertical, sign up to MonetizeMore today!

 What is an ad network in display advertising?